 – Vegetables: yellow and red cherry tomatoes, small raddishes

 – Sliced hard boiled eggs

 – Apricot jam for dry jack cheese

 There are finessed cheese and wine pairings to choose from in case you have a particular varietal to serve for the occasion.
 Classic pairing options include sparkling on hand for the softer cheeses, rich spicy reds such as tempranillo, malbec, syrah or zinfandel for the hard cheeses and lighter whites for cheddar or swiss, including gewürztraminer, viognier and riesling.

 Cheeses to include:

-If possible, discover what preferences guests have in advance, and add them to the board, along with your own favorites.
+If possible, discover what preferences guests have in advance, and add them to serving boards, along with your own favorites.
 Otherwise, include a wide range, from creamy brie to asiago.
 Choosing a theme can be an entertaining way to display fromage—each from a different country, locally sourced cheeses, or by colors that appeal to you.